eiidoubleyuwes/Oxiron/README.md

 The code has two parts:

+1. The new code:
+	Using rocket framework to abstract all the code.
+2. The old code:
+	a.
 Server code - This will open a socket and listen to the client messages,This should also store the messages in a Vec.
+	b.
 Client code - This should run and allow the client to send messages limited to 1000 bytes to the server.
 Future of the project:

-Allow another client to join the server and send messages back and forth between the server and other clients.
+1. Allow another client to join the server and send messages back and forth between the server and other clients.
-A UI built in maybe Slint or any framework that I may deem fit.
+2. A UI built in maybe Slint or any framework that I may deem fit.
-Host the code on AWS or something,preferrably on an EC2 instance.
+3. Host the code on AWS or something,preferrably on an EC2 instance.